Exact and approximate inference in graphical models: variable elimination and beyond: Graphical Models

-\subparagraph{Deterministic Graphical models.} Although the terminology of 'Graphical Models' is often used to refer to stochastic graphical models, the idea of describing a joint distribution on a set of variables through local functions has also been used in Artificial Intelligence to concisely describe Boolean functions or cost functions, with no normalization constraint.
-In a graphical model with only Boolean (0/1) potential functions, each potential function describes a constraint between variables.
-If the potential function takes value 1, the corresponding realization is said to satisfy the constraint.
+In a deterministic graphical model with only Boolean (0/1) potential functions, each potential function describes a constraint between variables.
+If the potential function takes value 1, the corresponding realisation is said to satisfy the constraint.
+If it takes value 0, the realisation does not satisfy it.
 The graphical model is known as a 'Constraint Network'.
 It describes a joint Boolean function on all variables that takes value 1 if and only if all constraints are satisfied.
-The problem of finding a realization that satisfies all the constraints, called a solution of the network, is the 'Constraint Satisfaction Problem' (CSP)~\citep{HB06}.
-This framework is used to model and solve combinatorial optimization problems and there is a variety of software tools to solve it.
-When variables are Boolean too and when the Boolean functions are described as disjunctions of variables or of their negation, the CSP reduces to the 'Boolean Satisfiability' problem (or SAT), the seminal NP-complete problem~\citep{Cook71}.
+The problem of finding a realisation that satisfies all the constraints, called a solution of the constraint network, is the 'Constraint Satisfaction Problem' (CSP,~\citealt{HB06}).
+This framework is used to model and solve combinatorial optimisation problems.
+There is a wide variety of software tools to solve it.

-CSP have been extended to describe joint cost functions, decomposed as a sum of local cost functions in the `Weighted Constraint Network' \citep{HB06} or `Cost Function Network'.
-In this case, potential functions take finite or infinite integer or rational values: infinity enables to express hard constraints while finite values encode costs for unsatisfied soft constraints.
-The problem of finding a realization of minimum cost is the 'Weighted Constraint Satisfaction Problem' (WCSP), which is also NP-hard.
-It is easy to observe that any stochastic graphical model can be translated in a weighted constraint network using a simple $-\log(\cdot)$ transformation.
-With this equivalence, it becomes possible to use exact WCSP resolution algorithms that have been developed in this field for mode evaluation in stochastic graphical model.
+CSP have been extended to describe joint cost functions, decomposed as a sum of local cost functions, $f_B$ in the `Weighted Constraint Network' \citep{HB06} or `Cost Function Network'.

+In this case, cost functions take finite or infinite integer or rational values: infinity enables to express hard constraints while finite values encode costs for unsatisfied soft constraints.
+The problem of finding a realisation of minimum cost is the 'Weighted Constraint Satisfaction Problem' (WCSP), which is NP-hard.
+It is easy to observe that any probabilistic graphical model can be translated in a weighted constraint network, and vice versa using a simple $-\ln(\cdot)$ transformation.

+Therefore the WCSP is equivalent to finding a realisation with maximal probability in a probabilistic graphical model.
+With this equivalence, it becomes possible to use exact WCSP resolution algorithms that have been developed in this field for mode evaluation or for the computation of $Z$, the normalising constant, in probabilistic graphical model.
+See for instance \citet{viricel2016}, for an application on a problem of protein design.